 NBA Players Try For Chance On Team USA

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 Good morning.
 I'm Renee Montagne.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 The United States used to dominate world basketball, but that is no longer a given.
 So the Americans will be hoping to assert themselves when basketball's World Championships begin in a few weeks in Turkey.
 U.S.A. basketball has assembled 15 NBA All-Stars, and almost All-Stars, and a dozen of them will make the cut.
 The players have been training in New York, and NPR's Mike Pesca's been with them.

-To be fair, that list of All-Stars all had their reasons.
+MIKE PESCA: To be fair, that list of All-Stars all had their reasons.
 Mike D'Antoni, a Team USA assistant, details some of the more usual excuses.

 PESCA: D'Antoni, who is the also the head coach of the New York Knicks, says he encourages his players to participate in international basketball.
 But this year his best player, Amar'e Stoudemire, was kept off Team U.S.A.
 An insurance underwriter refused to allow the $100 million power forward with bulky knees to play for anyone other than the Knicks.
 But Nuggets guard Chauncey Billups rebuffed the naysayers.

-Unidentified Man: From the Oklahoma City Thunder, number five, Kevin Durant.
+PESCA: Unidentified Man: From the Oklahoma City Thunder, number five, Kevin Durant.

-Unidentified Man: From the Washington Wizards, number 11, JaVale McGee.
+PESCA: Unidentified Man: From the Washington Wizards, number 11, JaVale McGee.

-A marching band, break dancers, steppers and a DJ all urged the crowd to make some noise.
+PESCA: A marching band, break dancers, steppers and a DJ all urged the crowd to make some noise.
 The intrasquad scrimmage ended in a quite rare sudden death overtime.
 Tyson Chandler slammed home a rebound, and the players left the Radio City stage to make way for a concert by Jay-Z.

 PESCA: After, Billups compared the experience to an All-Star game, but with players who were really trying.

 BILLUPS: We've been going extremely hard in practice.
 We're trying to get something done.
 We're trying to play defense.
 Trying to play with a cause, as opposed to an All-Star game you're just trying to showcase.

-Mike Pesca, NPR News, New York.
+PESCA: Mike Pesca, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.